GGranja12/Mini_project_Detective-Game/README.md

 ---

 # Thank you for your time!
-We hope you enjoy playing "Ludo"! 😁
+We hope you enjoy playing "Detective Game"! 😁